Simultaneous shape and topology optimization of wings: Results

 The optimization is carried out on the DTU Sophia cluster (\cite{sophia}), using 10 nodes with 2 AMD EPYC 7351 16-core processors each, giving a total of 320 cores.
 One node is dedicated to the aerodynamic problem, while the remaining 9 are dedicated to the structural problem.
-Typically the cost of a design iteration is between 350 and 650 seconds, averaging at 490 seconds.
-The majority of the time is spend on the solution of the linear elasticity equations.
+Typically, the cost of a design iteration is between 350 and 650 seconds, averaging at 490 seconds.
+Most of the time is spent on the solution of the linear elasticity equations.

 In total, four cases are considered.
 Two of the cases include the wing strut, as previously discussed and in the other two cases, the strut is omitted.
-For both cases with and without the strut two optimizations are run, with different freedom in the shape part of the optimization; one case where only the twist is considered, and the other case with both twist and chordlength.
+For both cases with and without the strut, two optimizations are run, with different freedom in the shape part of the optimization; one case where only the twist is considered, and the other case with both twist and chord length.